erictavares32/vpnflix/README.md

 ## 🔒 Why Use a VPN for Streaming?

 Accessing international streaming content is not just about watching movies or shows—it’s about **unlocking the full potential** of streaming services like **Netflix, Disney+, Prime Video**, and others.
-With **VPNflix**, you can easily compare and find out what’s available in different countries, and **stream with confidence** without worrying about content being blocked.
+With **Vpnflixonline**, you can easily compare and find out what’s available in different countries, and **stream with confidence** without worrying about content being blocked.

-### How VPNflix Helps You:
+### How Vpnflixonline Helps You:
 - **Unblock restricted content**: Watch **exclusive shows** on Netflix, Disney+, or Hulu from any country.
 - **Maximize VPN potential**: Use VPNs to access content from different regions and save money.
 - **Get the latest data**: Our constantly updated database gives you the **most accurate information** about streaming availability.